What is the Market Risk Premium?

 Usually, a government bond yield is the instrument used to identify the risk-free rate of return, as it has little to no risk.

 Market Risk Premium = Expected Rate of Return – Risk-Free Rate

 The S&P 500 generated a return of 8% the previous year, and the current interest rate of the Treasury bill is 4%.
 The premium is 8% – 4% = 4%.

 Enter your name and email in the form below and download the free template now!

 Use of Market Risk Premium

-An asset with zero risk, and therefore zero beta, for example, would have the market risk premium canceled out.
-On the other hand, a highly risky asset, with a beta would 0.8, would take on almost the full premium.
+An asset with zero risk and, therefore, zero beta, for example, would have the market risk premium canceled out.
+On the other hand, a highly risky asset, with a beta of 0.8, would take on almost the full premium.
 At 1.5 beta, the asset is 150% more volatile than the market.

 It’s important to reiterate that the relationship between risk and reward is the main premise behind market risk premiums.
 If a security returns 10% every time period without fail, it has zero volatility of returns.
-If a different security returns 20% in period one, 30% in period two, and 15% in period three, it has a higher volatility of returns and is therefore considered “risker”, even though it has a higher average return profile.
+If a different security returns 20% in period one, 30% in period two, and 15% in period three, it has a higher volatility of returns and is, therefore, considered “riskier”, even though it has a higher average return profile.

 This is where the concept of risk-adjusted returns comes in.
 To learn more, please read CFI’s guide to calculating The Sharpe Ratio.